 As you enjoy your snowshoeing adventure, you should focus on having as little impact as possible on the environment.

-• Bring everything back that you came with.
-If you leave anything, such as food scraps or pet wastes, bury them in snow.
+- Bring everything back that you came with.
+If you leave anything, such as food scraps or pet waste, bury them in the snow.